-Productive NFL players and their agents beam at the thought of contract negotiations.
+Productive NFL players and their agents beam at the thought of fresh contract negotiations.
 When players become free agents, they are faced with a unique opportunity to sign life-changing deals.
-Agents do their job in ensuring these players get the best possible contracts.
-There are many details and clauses in an NFL contract that an agent can address to directly benefit the player.
-The scope of what an agent is able to do for their player diminsihes, however, when that player is an entering rookie out of college.
+Agents do their job in ensuring their clients get the best possible contracts.
+There are many provisions and clauses in an NFL contract that an agent can address to directly benefit the player.
+The scope of what an agent is able to do for their player diminishes, however, when that player is an entering rookie out of college.

 At one point in time, rookie contracts were negotiated in the same fashion as standard contracts.
 In 2010, agents Tom Condon and Ben Dogra were able to deliver a coup of a contract to then Oklahoma quarterback Sam Bradford.
 The #1 overall pick was signed by the St. Louis Rams to a six-year, $78 million contract with $50 million guaranteed.
 This is still the largest rookie contract in pro football history.
 Disgruntled NFL owners sought change and were given just that with the 2011 Collective Bargaining Agreement.